From the series: So You Want To Be A...

 Honest, specific, and genuinely illuminating, So You Want To Be An Explorer doesn’t talk down to young readers — it brings them all the way in.
 Because the child who wants to know what this work is really like deserves a real answer.

 For readers who feel the pull toward something vast and unmapped and waiting.
-For the kid who reads every map to its edges and immediately wonders what lies beyond them — and feels something shift.
+For the kid who reads every map to its edges and immediately wonders what lies beyond them.

 There are still places no human has ever seen.
 There are still questions no human has yet answered.
 The next explorer to change what we know about this world is out there right now.
 Maybe that explorer is you.